LiamKettle/website/content/project/airbnb-algorithm/index.md

 * Excluded accessibility features.
 Through discussion with others, we did not want to overshadow accessibility needs when recruiting from the general population.
 4. **Cognitive walkthrough** when pilot testing the survey to identify areas of confusion and add explanations at the start of the survey.

-The final survey included 24 features with the following question and items:
+The final survey included 24 features with the following question and items (bold indicates feature involved in Airbnb recommendation algorithm):

 "When you are considering Airbnb accommodation options within the US, **which one of the following 5 features is the LEAST important for you and which one feature is the MOST important to you?**"